easybuilders/easybuild-tutorial/docs/contributing/README.md

 <div align="center"><img src="../img/no_git.png" alt="Gandalf vs Git" width="50%"/></div>

-In addition the contribution workflow can be a bit daunting and time consuming, even if you're already familiar with the procedure.
+In addition, the contribution workflow can be a bit daunting and time consuming, even if you're already familiar with the procedure.
 You will have dozens of branches flying around in no time, and if you get stuck in a weird corner with `git` you may quickly end up demotivated.